vipulnaik/diet-exercise-health/notes/things-to-investigate.md

   Progress so far:

-  * I write [best practices around DEXA scans](../best-practices/best-practices-around-dexa-scans.md).
+  * I wrote [best practices around DEXA scans](../best-practices/best-practices-around-dexa-scans.md).

   * I've watched a few videos and have some further material to watch.